 The total cost of company cars(the company car’s TCO) is far beyond its buying price.
 And yet, only 1 in 10 companies “currently take total fleet cost of ownership (fleet TCO) into account when procuring vehicles”, according to a recent study.

 There are costs related to purchasing a vehicle through financing.
-Other expenses accumulate throughout the car’s service life, including fuel, insurance, maintenance, taxes, and depreciation.
+Other expenses accumulate throughout the car’s service life, including fuel, insurance, maintenance, taxes, and vehicle depreciation.
 This all adds up to the total fleet TCO.

 For many companies, a considerable budget goes to vehicle expenses.
 To maximise profits, fleet managers must understand the cost of company cars and find ways to cut costs and maximise efficiency.
 If you are keen to capture the fleet TCO in your business, read on.